hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/AdvConfProperties.md

-## Advanced Configuration Properties
+## System Properties

-Hazelcast has advanced configuration properties to tune some aspects of Hazelcast.
+Hazelcast has system properties to tune some aspects of Hazelcast.
 You can set them as property name and value pairs through declarative configuration, programmatic configuration or JVM system property.

 **Declarative Configuration**